 In summary, ‘The Mark on the Wall’ is narrated by someone who recalls noticing a mark on the wall of their house.
 But the story is not really ‘about’ the mark on the wall, but rather what it prompts the narrator to think about, muse upon and recollect.
 As well as speculating on what the mark on the wall might be – a small hole, or perhaps a leftover rose leaf – the narrator’s mind wanders to much bigger questions and meditations, such as the nature of life, where Shakespeare found his inspiration, and even what the afterlife might be like:

 I wish I could hit upon a pleasant track of thought, a track indirectly reflecting credit upon myself, for those are the pleasantest thoughts, and very frequent even in the minds of modest mouse-coloured people, who believe genuinely that they dislike to hear their own praises.

 (And yes, that is where the band Modest Mouse got their name from.)
-This reflection then leads into a more sustained stream of consciousness which considers the reality of our everyday lives:
+This reflection then leads into a more sustained stream of consciousness (if we can call it that) which considers the reality of our everyday lives: